-Get Google Analytics data into Keap with this free tool
+Integrate Google Analytics data into Keap with this simple tool

-Learn how you can incorporate data from Google Analytics, such as Channel and Landing Pages, into Keap so that you can quickly and easily determine which marketing channels and online campaigns are generating you not just leads, but also customers and subscribers
+Learn how you can integrate data from Google Analytics, such as Channel and Landing Page, into Keap so that you can easily see which marketing channels and campaigns are generating you leads & customers.

 What is Attributer?

 Attributer is a helpful little script that you can easily add to your website.